Holy Innocents Church (New York City): "The Return Crucifix"

 which was subsequently "...reproduced by one of the largest publishing companies in color and sepia, and [had] decided success."
 After the war, Chambers was later able to make contact with the soldier, who told him that having survived the war, he had entered a monastery.
 The refurbished crucifix, now termed "The Return Crucifix", is one of two shrines at the church, the other being of Our Mother of Perpetual Help, the Madonna of New York.
-There is also a stained glass rendition of Chamber's painting in the choir loft.
+There is also a stained glass rendition of Chambers' painting in the choir loft.